gvarnavi/apmc2025-4dstem-workshop/02_atomic_models.md

 ---

 As we saw in [](#stem_measurements_page), the first step in simulating transmission electron microscopy measurements is to specify the electrostatic scattering potential of the sample.
-In the simplest case we will consider in this workshop, namely the independent atom model (IAM), this is fully specified by the coordinates and chemical symbols of the atoms in the sample.
+In the simplest case we will consider in [](#scattering_potentials_page), namely the independent atom model (IAM), this is fully specified by the coordinates and chemical symbols of the atoms in the sample.

 We will use the Atomic Simulation Environment (ASE) package to manipulate and visualize atomic models of the samples we will simulate.

-## Periodic Unit-cells
+## Periodic unit-cells

 The main object of interest in `ase` is the `Atoms` class, which defines a collection of atoms.
 At a minimum, this can be constructed by passing: